czhangy/UCLA-Core/Upper-Divs/CS-111/Labs/Lab-2/notes.md

 - Documentation
   - [ ] One sentence description of the program
   - [ ] Explain how to build the program
-  - [ ] Show a test run of the program with at least two additional arguments, and the expected output
+  - [ ] Show a test run of the program with an arbitrary quantum length, and the expected output
   - [ ] Explain how to clean up all binary files generated

 - Submission